keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

   end
 ```

-How can this work?
-The filters are interchangeable because they all take the same parameter list and they all return a value usable by the caller.
-To be more specific, they are passed the message that was received and the protocol with which it was sent, and return a boolean value.
+Why does all this work?
+The filters are interchangeable because they all have uniform inputs and outputs.
+That is, they take the same parameter list (`[message, protocol]` in this example), and they all return a value usable by the caller (`true` or `false` in this example).
 We've already seen one example, the lambda returned by the `qname` method shown above.
 Here is another one; this one returns true if and only if the message was sent over TCP:

 ```ruby
 def from_tcp